In this post, you will see a pumpkin crochet pattern that is really easy and great for stash-busting!

 - Secure and leave a long length of yarn for stitching to the pumpkin.

-- Ch 7, SC in 2nd ch from hook, SC in each ch.
+- Row 1: SC in 2nd CH from hook, SC in each CH.

-- Leave yarn tails and attach to the stalk base.
+- Leave a yarn tail and attach it to the stem base.

-- Then stitch the stalk base to the top of the pumpkin.
+- Then, stitch the stem base to the top of the pumpkin.